delphidabbler/htmlres/Docs/ReadMe.txt

 InstallLib.dll and UnInstall.exe behind in the installation folder.
 You should should delete these files manually.

-The program is distributed in a zip archive which contains two files – ReadMe.txt (this file) and HTMLRes-Setup-x.x.x.exe, where x.x.x. is the program's version number.
+The program is distributed in a zip archive which contains two files ï¿½ ReadMe.txt (this file) and HTMLRes-Setup-x.x.x.exe, where x.x.x. is the program's version number.
 Extract both files from the archive.